coderaiser/putout/packages/plugin-putout/README.md

 });
 ```

 There is no `fix` for this rule, it used internally to be more confident about `test coverage`, because of declaration form, transforms cannon be checked by `nyc` and `c8`, and uncovered lines can find unfixable false possitives when running on code.
-This additional tests, if you forget to test some case (from a big list of rules that is supported) it will be checked with this `rule` and make code more stable and transform bugs.
+This is additional tests, if you forget to test some case (from a big list of rules that is supported) it will be checked with this `rule` and make transforms more stable.

 ## declare